Physiotherapy and Pelvic Health

 Should I come for Pelvic Floor Physical Therapy during my pregnancy?

-Yes, I recommend a minimum of 2-3 visits prior to birth.
-Your first visit should be between 24-28 weeks.
 The assessment will focus on overall mobility and function, bladder/bowel habits and assessing your pelvic floor/core connection.
-An internal pelvic check can be done at this time depending on your ultrasound results- placental position and pregnancy history.
+An internal pelvic check can be done at this time depending on your ultrasound results - placental position and pregnancy history.

-Subsequent visits at 34- 38 weeks will focus on preparing pelvic floor/perineum for birth, practicing postures/positions for birth, breathing practice and discussing early post natal care for mama.
+Subsequent visits will focus on practicing birth positions, breathing/pushing, perineal preparation, exercises for pelvic/core recovery and discussing early post natal care for mama.

-Many pregnant women are undertreated in pregnancy and left to struggle with dysfunction (bladder, bowel, painful sex, pelvic pain) Mamas can come in any point during their pregnancy for their pregnancy related concerns!!
-I am able to provide all physiotherapy services, not just pelvic health care.
+Many pregnant women are undertreated in pregnancy and left to struggle with dysfunction (bladder, bowel, painful sex, pelvic pain) I welcome mamas to come in any point during their pregnancy for their pregnancy related concerns!!

 When should I come to physiotherapy after my baby is born?